Courtesy of Jaap Buitendijk (© 2019 By Focus Features LLC.)

 9. Never say you are going to the restroom.

-If you have to leave to use the restroom, excuse yourself.
+If you have to leave to use the bathroom, simply excuse yourself.
 But do not say why!

 10. Don't say "bon appetit."

-The expression isn't proper here or in France.
-As etiquette coach Marie de Tilly told the New York Times in 2007, “When people use it, it sounds just like an invitation for a good digestion and suggests that you are so hungry that you may jump on any food that would cross your mouth.”
+Take it from etiquette coach Marie de Tilly, who told the New York Times: "When people use it, it sounds just like an invitation for a good digestion and suggests that you are so hungry that you may jump on any food that would cross your mouth."

-This shows that you enjoyed the meal, but you weren't so famished you cleaned the whole plate—which could indicate that you are still hungry, or it wasn't enough food.
+Yes, even if you enjoyed every bit of your dish!
+This actually shows that you enjoyed the meal but weren't so famished that you cleaned the whole plate.
+The latter can indicate that you're still hungry or that the host didn't serve enough food.